Tanja Fijalkowski is one of HappyNest’s blog contributors.

 I learned that real estate is a less liquid asset, so it takes longer to convert to cash.
-This is one of the main reasons many financial experts stress the need for a balanced portfolio of real estate, stocks, and bonds.
+This is one of the main reasons many financial experts stress the need for a balanced portfolio of real estate, stocks, alternative investments, and bonds.
 In the finance world, it’s called diversification.

 Growing wealth, saving for retirement, building rainy day funds – these might not be the skills you need to survive combat.
 But you sure as hell need them for a fighting chance at the American Dream.

 When my time in the service was over, I found myself in a position I never thought I’d be in – aimless, unemployed, and defeated.